PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-BerryTree.md

 <img src="images/ShinyHuntAutonomous-BerryTree.jpg" width="800">

 ## Instructions:
+- Video resolution is 1280 x 720 or higher.
+Shiny detection is not reliable at low resolutions.
 - You must have system time unsynced.
 - Casual mode is off.
 - Your text speed must be set to fast.